 ArcGIS Enterprise 10.9 introduced migration tooling to help migrate ArcMap based runtime services to the ArcGIS Pro-based runtime.
 These migration tools were expanded upon in the 10.9.1 release.

-Learn more about your options to migrate services.
+Learn more about the options to migrate services.

 ArcGIS Enterprise 10.9.1 also introduced the ability to disable the ArcMap Runtime Support feature.
 This means you can remove the ArcMap-based runtime from ArcGIS Server after an installation or upgrade.
 Disabling the ArcMap Runtime Support feature will remove Python 2.x from your system, conversely enabling the feature will install Python 2.x.
 This should be considered if Python 2.x is a concern or if you are ready to fully migrate to the ArcGIS Pro service runtime.